 Online Travel Agencies or OTAs such as Expedia, Priceline, and Hotels.com may seem to be doing hotels a favor at first sight.
-Guests book a room online through the OTA’s website and the hotel now has a customer it did not have before.
+Guests book a room online through the OTA’s website, and the hotel now has a customer it did not have before.
 Good right?
 Not exactly.
 OTAs take an average of 20-25% commission on each room sold while also taking away the relationship between your hotel and the guest.
-In fact, hotels could actually spend a lot less than the 20-25% commission taken from each room an OTA books and put it into marketing efforts.
+Hotels could spend a lot less than the 20-25% commission taken from each room OTA books and put it into marketing efforts.
 These efforts will drive the customer to book directly with the hotel and bring the relationship back between the hotel and guest.
-Here are 4 ways hotels can recapture share from the OTAs:
+Here are three ways hotels can recapture share from the OTAs.

-It is crucial that hotels are competitive when it comes to their website.
-Websites should be easy to navigate, contain engaging content, and paint a true picture of the hotel.
+Hotels must be competitive when it comes to their website.
+Websites should be easy to navigate, contain engaging content, and paint an accurate picture of the hotel.
 All photographs should be professional and accurately portray what the guest can expect when arriving at the hotel.
-For example, using a photo of the one Executive Suite at your hotel on the ‘Rooms’ page of the website, when standard rooms are not as large or maybe not as up-to-date, will give guests the wrong impression and immediately create a negative experience for them when they arrive at the hotel.
+Using a photo of the one Executive Suite at your hotel on the ‘Rooms’ page of the website, when standard rooms are not as beautiful, will give guests the wrong impression.
+Having this picture will immediately create a negative experience for them when they arrive at the hotel.
 Hotels must put their best foot forward without creating expectations they cannot live up to.

-Having a great website does not just apply to desktops and tablets, but also to mobile.
-Today, more people are beginning to use mobile phones for purchases, and this includes booking hotel rooms.
-If your hotel’s mobile site is not easy to navigate or you do not have a mobile site at all, you should correct this right away.
+Having a great website does not just apply to desktops and tablets, but also mobile.
+Today, more people are using mobile phones for purchases, and this includes booking hotel rooms.
+If your hotel’s mobile site is not easy to navigate, you should correct this right away.
 Don’t lose a customer simply because it is easier for them to book on an OTAs site.

 2. Online Marketing Strategy

-When relying on OTAs, you are essentially relying on them to market your hotel.
-In order to recapture bookings, it will be necessary to develop an effective online marketing strategy.
-This should include Social Search Optimization (SSO), which incorporates social media in order to give your hotel a greater presence on the web.
-Many hotels have a presence on social media sites such as Google+, Facebook, Twitter, Pinterest, Instagram, YouTube, and Foursquare.
+When relying on OTAs, you are mainly relying on them to market your hotel.
+To recapture bookings, it will be necessary to develop an effective online marketing strategy.
+This should include Social Search Optimization (SSO), which incorporates social media to give your hotel a more significant presence on the web.
+Many hotels have a presence on social media sites such as Facebook, Twitter, Pinterest, Instagram, YouTube, and Foursquare.

-It is absolutely necessary for hotels to have a presence on social media since there is talk about your hotel on these platforms whether you are participating or not.
+Hotels must have a presence on social media since there is talk about your hotel on these platforms, whether you are participating or not.
 When creating your online marketing strategy, decide which social media sites will provide value and drive traffic to your site.
-Regardless of the social media sites your hotel decides to participate in, Google+ must part of the list.

-Though it is not always possible to offer a lower rate than the OTA due to contracts, hotels can be sure to offer an equal rate.
-To add an incentive for booking directly, hotels can offer special deals such as free breakfast or free Wi-Fi.
+Though it is not always possible to offer a lower price than the OTA due to contracts, hotels can be sure to provide an equal rate.
+To add an incentive for booking directly, hotels can offer exclusive deals such as free breakfast or free Wi-Fi.
 This will add value for guests and encourage them to book through your website as opposed to an OTA.

-Remember, when a customer books your hotel through an OTA, they are still choosing your hotel.
+Remember, when a customer reserves your hotel through an OTA, they are still choosing your hotel.
 Cut out the middle man and bring the relationship between your hotel and the guest back.